brimmlessyankee/Bibite-Autospeed/README.md

 Margin is how close the actual fpt has to be to your set threshold.
 I would recommend a margin betwee 1-2.
 1 Might be a little jittery whilst 2 might be too lax, so find what you deem best.
 Although more testing is required so feel free to try any value.

+#### What does "Running fast", "Running Smoothly" and "Lag Detected" mean?
+Running fast means that the software deems there is room to increase simulator speed, Running Smoothly will maintain simulator speed and Lag Detected will decrease simulator speed.